Lathashree01/ClinicalRE_n2c2/readme.md

 # A Unified Framework for Clinical Relation Extraction
 This repository is created as part of work in - https://github.com/Lathashree01/LlamaClinicalRE.
 In this project, we perform domain adaptive pretraining of LLAMA models to the clinical domain.
 The clinical language understanding is evaluated based on evaluation datasets.

-This repository is used to evaluate on n2c2 2018 dataset.
+** This repository is used to evaluate the original LLaMA models and our clinical LLaMA models n2c2 2018 dataset RE dataset.

 ## Added support for models
 - LLaMA 1
 - LLaMA 2
 - Our clinical LLaMA models

+(Please download original LLaMA 1 and LLaMA 2 models)

 _______________________________________________________________________________________________________